ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/evm.md

 * `from` is the C-Chain addresses the AVAX is sent from.
 They should be in hex format.
 * `to` is the X-Chain address the AVAX is sent to.
 It should be in bech32 format.
 * `amount` is the amount of nAVAX to send.
 * `destinationChain` is the chain the AVAX is sent to.
+To export funds to the X-Chain, use `"X"`.
 * `changeAddr` is the C-Chain address where any change is sent to.
 It should be in hex format.
 * The AVAX is sent from addresses controlled by `username`